Salah856/AWS_WhitePapers_Summary/Security AWS CloudHSM.md

 - CloudHSM automatically synchronizes and load balances the HSMs within a cluster.
 - The CloudHSM client load-balances cryptographic operations across all HSMs in the cluster based on the capacity of each HSM for additional processing.
 - If a cluster requires additional throughput, you can expand your cluster by adding more HSMs through a single API call or a click in the CloudHSM console.

+- When you expand a cluster, CloudHSM automatically provisions a new HSM as a clone of the other HSMs in the cluster.
+- This is done by taking a backup of an existing HSM and restoring it to the newly added HSM.
+When you delete an HSM from a cluster, a backup is automatically taken.

+- This way, when you create a new HSM later, you can pick up where you left off.
+- Should an HSM fail for any reason, the service will automatically replace it with a new, healthy HSM.
+- This HSM is restored from a backup of another HSMs in the cluster if available.
+- Otherwise, the new HSM is restored from the last available backup taken for the cluster.